helgadenes/Astrophysical_Objects_yachay/readme.md

+# Astrophysical Objects Yachay
-Astrophysical Objects class at Yachay Tech
+Material for the Astrophysical Objects class at Yachay Tech

 2023 2nd semester

-# Syllabus
+## Syllabus

-- Multi-wavelength astrophysics
+1. Multi-wavelength astrophysics
-- Interstellar medium
+2. Interstellar medium
-- Star formation and planet formation
+3. Star formation and planet formation
-- Black holes and related phenomena
+4. Black holes and related phenomena
-- Galaxies
+5. Galaxies

+## Evaluation

+- Quizzes - 40% of the grade
+- Midterm exam - 30% of the grade
+- Final exam - 30% of the grade

+## Recommended books

+## Lecture notes
+The slides presented in class are in the folder called slides.

+Slides will be updated regularly.

+## Contact
+hdenes@yachaytech.edu.ec